A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

 \subsubsection{Assumptions}

 We now replace {\AOEfull} by a weaker condition, split up into two assumptions.
 We introduce {\PersK}, which a priori allows different agents to assign different single-valued outcomes to the same measurement, but subject it to a consistency condition called {\ClassicalT}, which stipulates that a statement known to be true by a classical agent can be taken to be true by any other classical agent to whom it is communicated.
 As in the truth no-go theorem, we require the outcome assignments per {\PersK} to be compatible with the Born rule.
-These assumptions allow superobservers Ursula, Valentina and Wigner to formulate their predictions about outcomes and communicate them to Zeno, who then obtains a contradiction.
+These assumptions allow superobservers Ursula, Valentina and Wigner to formulate their predictions about outcomes and share them with each other, obtaining a contradiction.

 We stress that only classical agents need to reason and communicate; there is no need for classical agents to trust the reasoning of quantum agents as in \cite{frauchiger2018quantum,nurgalieva2018inadequacy,montanhano2023contextuality}; see also \Cref{remark:epistemic} below.